 |Symbol||MER (%)||AUM ($m)||Yield (%)||Div Freq.||YTD Perf (%)||1-yr Perf (%)||3-yr Perf (%)||# of Hold.|

-All the data above are as at March 31, 2021.
-We’ll go into details about the unique features, holdings, fees and more for each of the ETFs in the following sections.
+The performance data above is as at July, 2022 We’ll go into details about the unique features, holdings, fees and more for each of the ETFs in the following sections.

 1. BMO Equal Weight Banks Index ETF (ZEB)